Non-equilibrium multi-scale analysis and coexistence in competing first passage percolation: Standard multi-scale analysis

 \begin{definition} (Good box at scale $k\geq2$) Fix a constant $A>0$.
 Let $k\geq2$ and consider the $k$-box $Q_k(i)$.
 Define $G_k(i)$ to be the event that $Q_k(i)$ contains no more than $A$ disjoint bad $(k-1)$-boxes.
 If $G_k(i)$ holds, then we define $Q_k(i)$ to be \emph{good}.
 Otherwise we define $Q_k(i)$ to be \emph{bad}. \end{definition}

+From the definition of good $k$-box for $k\geq2$, we deduce that disjoint $k$-boxes being good are independent events.
 Later in Lemma~\ref{lem:prob_good_k_box} we will see that choosing $A>d$ will suffice so long as $L_1$ is large enough.
 The intuition behind this definition is that knowing $Q_k(i)$ is good means that there is at most $A$ disjoint bad $(k-1)$-boxes that will simplify how we control the spread of $FPP_{\lambda}$ within $Q_k(i)$.
 There may be many other bad boxes at lower scales, but our multi-scale framework will allow us to consider bad boxes on a scale-by-scale basis.
 With at most $A$ disjoint bad $(k-1)$-boxes in a good $k$-box, the total number of bad $(k-1)$-boxes in said $k$-box is bounded above by a constant that only depends on $A$ and $d$.

 Fix $k\geqslant1$.
 Similar to the scale 1 case, the probability of a $k$-box being good is invariant under translations, so we can define $\rho_k$ to be the probability that an arbitrary $k$-box is bad by setting